mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 By late afternoon, most of our clothes have been flame dried.
 So we are much more warmly clothed than the previous night.
 The rest of the day is spent resting, chatting with the new arrivals, playing travel-scrabble (wet but functional), reading magazines or keeping the fire going.

 That night they shared a meal with us.
 Offering us cheese and fruit and nuts with straight rum.
-We offered some of our chocolate in exchange, and we all had a good time that night.
+We offered some of our chocolate in exchange and we all had a good time that night.

 Since the fire had been going the whole day and the evening, the hut itself was very warm.
-I didn’t need a sleeping bag, and was warm to just lie fully clothes on the mattress.
+I didn’t need a sleeping bag and was warm to just lie fully clothes on the mattress.
 However during the night, we had to wake up and put more big logs on the fire to stop it from dying out completely.
 Fem was mostly awake through the night and she had to nudge me to check the fire sometimes.

 ## Day 3 – The Rescue